 John Repp grew up along the Blackwater Branch of the Maurice River in southern New Jersey and has lived for many years in Erie, Pennsylvania.
 Broadstone Books just published a volume of selected and new poems entitled The Soul of Rock & Roll: Poems Acoustic, Electric & Remixed, 1980-2020.

 Rebecca Reynolds is a writer in the Boston area, with an MFA from Emerson College.
 She has published stories in Ascent, Hypertext, The MacGuffin, The Boiler, Eunoia, Copper Nickel, Redivider, Superstition Review, Cumberland River Review, and other literary magazines.
 Two of her stories have been nominated for Pushcart Prizes.

 Foster Trecost writes stories that are mostly made up.
-They tend to follow his attention span: sometimes short, and sometimes very short.
-Foster's recent work has appeared in Peacock Journal, New World Writing, and Eunoia Review.
-He lives in New Orleans.
+They tend to follow his attention span: sometimes short, sometimes very short.
+Recent work appears in Potato Soup Journal, Right Hand Pointing, and BigCityLit.
+He lives near New Orleans with his wife and dog.

 Patricia Walsh was born and raised in the parish of Mourneabbey, Co Cork, Ireland.
 To date, she has published one novel, titled The Quest for Lost Eire, in 2014, and has published one collection of poetry, titled Continuity Errors, with Lapwing Publications in 2010.
 She has since been published in a variety of print and online journals.
 She has also published another novel, In The Days of Ford Cortina, in August 2021.